 Patrick de Gayardon was a pioneer of the design and use of the flying wing suit.
 He relentlessly followed his childlike dream of flying till the end, occurring in a parachute malfunction in 1998.
 He was a dreamer, a stuntman and an inventor.

 The Bureau is an office for architecture, landscape and cities, currently based in Italy.

 We operate as a collective intelligence within the threshold between project and research: here the pooling of skills aims to the most simple result, through a rigorous creative and rational process.

 We believe real and powerful design lies at the point where naiviete and magic meet rationalism, research, and experimentation.

-In 2015 de Gayardon Bureau won the 1st prize in an international competition for a Landfill Regeneration in Austria, with the project WWW (Wasser-Wald-Wiener Neustadt).
+In 2015 de Gayardon Bureau won the first prize for a Landfill Regeneration in Austria.
 The project was also selected and received the 3rd prize at the RI.U.SO. award (Sustainable Urban Regeneration) promoted by the Italian Board of Architects CNAPPC and SAIE Bologna 2015.

 In 2014 the Bureau won the 2nd prize for a public square in Kragero (Norway) and participated in the urban design competition with a preliminary selection for the new market square in Neustadt am Kulm (Germany).

 In 2013 de Gayardon Bureau participated to the team in charge of the project design of the system of public green spaces in Borgo La Martella (Matera, Italy).
 The project, financed by the Ministry of Infrastructure, falls within the framework of Matera’s nomination as European Capital of Culture 2019.

 arch.
 Sara Angelini